States jockey to host Trump as he accepts GOP nomination

 “I knew it was a giant long shot and everything, but I wanted West Virginia to be on the radar,” said Justice, an ally of the president who has sought to play up his connection with Trump as he seeks reelection.

 Calvan reported from Tallahassee, Fla.
-Associated Press writers Brendan Farrington in Tallahassee; Anthony Izaguirre in Charleston, West Virginia; Kimberlee Kruesi in Nashville, Tennessee; and Zeke Miller in Washington contributed to this report.
+Associated Press writers Brendan Farrington in Tallahassee; Anthony Izaguirre in Charleston, W.Va.; Kimberlee Kruesi in Nashville, Tenn.; and Zeke Miller in Washington contributed to this report.